NDIS Support Planning

 Effective Assessment and Support Plan Development

-The assessment should be appropriate, evidence-based and multidisciplinary, taking into account:
+The assessment should be appropriate, evidence-based, and multidisciplinary, taking into account:

-• The participant’s physical, emotional, spiritual, cultural, social, community and environmental circumstances and needs
+• The participant’s physical, emotional, spiritual, cultural, social, community and environmental circumstances

-• The participant's abilities and difficulties
+• The participant's needs, preferences, strengths and goals

 • The participant's privacy, dignity, quality of life and independence needs